zkoss/zkdoc/zk_component_ref/Accessibility/Accessibility.md

 For general accessibility information, please refer to [ZK Developer's Reference/Accessibility](ZK_Developer's_Reference/Accessibility).

-{% include ZK EE %} Note: the following subsections are only applied for ZK EE version only.
+{% include edition-availability.html edition=pe %} Note: the following subsections are only applied for
+ZK EE version only.